 Are There Other Resources for Me?

 There are many resources for seniors and those who care for them.
-Seniors Helping Seniors® The Villages and Greater Marion County in-home care service has put together a list of some of the most helpful resources for both caregivers and senior care recipients.
+Seniors Helping Seniors® The Villages in-home care service has put together a list of some of the most helpful resources for both caregivers and senior care recipients.
 You’ll find information on everything from healthcare, benefits, and finance to entertainment and social outlets:

 American Bar Association-Commission on Law and Aging Elder law resources in your area.